blueag8/Photography_Website/README.md

 **Scenarios**

- - Register
- - error messages- user exists,
+ - Register as a new user
+ - Register as a use that already exists.
+ - Login using correct details.
- - Login, invalid password
+ - Login using invalid cred
  - Logout
  - click on logo url to home
  - click links